 The average worker will likely spend up to 40 hours a week sitting on their office chair.
-A large part of our lives might be spent sitting in an uncomfortable seat which doesn’t do any good for our body.
+A large part of our lives might be spent sitting in an uncomfortable seat which doesn’t do any good for our bodies.

 Studies have frequently shown that a good office chair can increase productivity and improve the efficiency of its occupant.
 Bad chairs, more often than not, lead to leg problems, back strain and RSI which can result in more time off and increased costs.
 So is it time to invest more in office chairs?